hummingbot/hummingbot-site/docs/faq.md

 ### What if I accidentally used an exchange address to claim HBOT tokens?

-If you accidentally entered a Binance deposit address to claim your tokens, here is how you may be able to retrieve those tokens:
+If you accidentally entered a Binance.com deposit address to claim your tokens, here is how you may be able to retrieve those tokens:

+* Log into Binance.com
 * In the Wallet section -> Deposit Crypto, there is a "deposit hasn't arrived?" section
 * Select "Search" and "Deposited an Unlisted coin"
 * Select "Submit Appeal" and enter the transaction details